ekweible/dotfiles/README.md

 - `,asdf-bootstrap.sh` installs all of the asdf plugins that I use along with the latest version of each of the languages provided by these plugins.
 Note that this depends on asdf already being installed.
+- `,backup.sh` runs `mackup backup` to capture the latest config files, then commits and pushes them (via the private submodule), and then updates the submodule ref in the root of this repo.
 - `,bootstrap.sh` runs everything needed to setup a new machine, but should also be safe to run at any time.
   - If a `bootstrap.sh` script exists in the `private/` submodule, it will be